 at the Advanced Photon Source

-The National Nuclear Security Administration (NNSA) of the Department of Energy (DOE) is sponsoring the development of the Dynamic Compression Sector (DCS), a first-of-a-kind user facility dedicated to dynamic compression science.
+The Dynamic Compression Sector (DCS), sponsored by the National Nuclear Security Administration (NNSA) of the Department of Energy (DOE), is a first-of-its-kind capability dedicated to dynamic compression science.

-Washington State University (WSU) is leading the effort to develop and build the DCS infrastructure and instrumentation (at Sector 35 on the APS experimental hall floor), in collaboration with the APS; DOE/NNSA National Laboratories (Los Alamos, Lawrence Livermore, and Sandia); Department of Defense Laboratories, including the Army Research Laboratory and Naval Research Laboratory; and academic institutions.
-The DCS represents an exciting and visionary capability in support of the NNSA’s scientific mission, and offers an opportunity to pursue fundamental science that has not been possible at any synchrotron radiation facility to date.
+Washington State University operates the DCS and led the effort to develop and build the DCS experimental capabilities and instrumentation, in collaboration with the Advanced Photon Source (APS); DOE/NNSA National Laboratories (Los Alamos, Lawrence Livermore, and Sandia); Army Research Laboratory; and University of Rochester (LLE).
+The DCS represents a novel and visionary capability in support of the NNSA’s scientific mission, and offers an opportunity to pursue fundamental science that has not been possible at any other synchrotron facilities to date.

 The Frontier of Dynamic Compression Science

 The DCS is now available to national/ international scientific users.